tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 Communicate to students that the Python environment is packed with a number of different visualization technologies that are all wrapped together into one platform, called PyViz.

-Go to the slideshow, navigate to the PyViz Instructor Demo section, and highlight the following:
+Go to the slideshow, navigate to the PyViz Instructor Demo slide, and highlight the following:

 * PyViz is a data visualization ecosystem that gives developers an easy way to access multiple data visualization libraries at one time.